TyrfingMjolnir/Presentation/test.md

 The purpose of this method is to update subsets( key, value pairs ) of a resource according to the submitted payload; utilizing both the submitted resource id and payload keys to overwrite only those keys mentioned in the payload when updating the datastore.

+Pros: Will not touch values for keys not mentioned in payload

+Pros and cons when comparing PATCH and PUT

 #### query

 #### payload